gravitl/netmaker-docs/pro/index.rst

 - **Metrics:** Nodes collect networking metrics such as latency, transfer, and connectivity status.
 These are displayed in the Netmaker UI, and also exported to Grafana via Prometheus.

 - **Users:** On community you can only create admin users, where as on PRO it gives ability to create non-admin users which you can pair with remote-access gateway to segment users on different networks.

+- **OAuth:** By integrating with an OAuth provider, Netmaker users can log in via the provider, rather than the default simple auth.

 - **Remote Access Client:** Netmaker Professional comes with a remote access client that allows you to connect to your network from anywhere.
 This is a great way to connect to your network from a laptop or mobile device (soon).